Recommended steps on how to select a roofing contractor that will provide a real roofing solution.

 The true value of an insurance re-roofing contractor is found in these questions.
 What are the services being provided?
 How are payments made?
 What kind of a roof system is being installed?
 How is the roof being applied?
 What components are being replaced on my roof?
 What materials are being installed on my roof, and why?
 What optional upgrades do you recommend?
 What changes need to be made on my roof?
 What kind of insurance resolution support do you provide?
 Do you extend credit?
 What kind of warranty do you have?

-Finally until an adjuster examines your property there is no point in getting estimates because contractors can’t apply coverage.
-If your insurance company denies the claim for damage what’s the point in getting estimates unless you are willing to pay out of pocket.
+Finally until an adjuster examines your property there is no point in getting inspections because contractors can’t apply coverage.
+If your insurance company denies the claim for damage what’s the point in getting inspections unless you are willing to pay out of pocket.
 Don’t waste your time, or anyone else’, by getting bids for work that you can’t be sure your insurance company will pay for.
 This is why all the contractors swarming your storm damaged neighborhood tell you that their bid is your insurance deductible and your insurance company will pay the difference for the approved repairs.
 The best solution is to have your contractor present when the adjuster arrives and have him prove the storm damage.
 Once the adjuster totals the roof your Colorado Springs roofing provider will discuss the roof scope with the insurance company and all you pay is the deductible